You'll enjoy the colorful history of Skagway Alaska starting with the Klondike Gold Rush.

 Skagway Alaska is home to the White Pass and Yukon Railroad, also known as the “Scenic Railway of the World”.

-Skagway has a Humid Continental climate and is located in what is known as the Rain Shadow of the coastal mountains.
+Skagway has a Humid Continental climate and the name of the weather location is the Rain Shadow of the coastal mountains.

 The hottest temperature ever recorded was 92 degrees F, most recently in 2019.